 In addition to their co-teaching and training project, Dosho and Tetsugan are partners in marriage and live in the Benson neighborhood of Omaha with their dog, Bodhi.

-Above, our dear friend and colleague, James Myoun Ford Roshi
+Above, our dear friend and teacher, James Myoun Ford Roshi

-In the midst of an ongoing and intensive search for purpose and meaning in life, Tetsugan began studying Buddhism in the mid-1990s.
+During an intensive search for purpose and meaning in life, Tetsugan began studying Buddhism in the mid-1990s.
 She received the Buddhist Precepts in a Jukai ceremony in 2001, and then entered wholeheartedly into formal Zen training.
 Tetsugan is an ordained Soto Zen priest, dharma teacher and spiritual guide.
-She is currently involved in koan introspection under the tutelage of Dosho; Mary Gates, a teacher at Empty Sky Sangha; and James Myoun Ford.
+She is currently involved in formal koan introspection under the tutelage of Dosho; Mary Gates, a teacher at Empty Sky Sangha; and James Myoun Ford Roshi.

-Tetsugan has studied Buddhism with many teachers over the years, and undertaken temple, residential and monastic training at Zen places around the United States, including Hokyoji (MN), Zen Mountain Monastery (NY), Great Vow Monastery (OR), Dharma Rain Zen Center (OR), Zen Center of Portland (OR), Mountain Gate (NM), Boundless Way Temple (MA) and, most recently, Empty Sky Sangha (CT).
+Tetsugan has studied Buddhism with many teachers over the years, and undertaken temple, residential and monastic training at Zen centers and monasteries around the United States.
 She has also studied/practiced the Nyoho-e style of Japanese Buddhist rakusu and kesa sewing with Tomoe Katagiri (Katagiri Roshi's widow), and now teaches it to others.

 Licensed as a clinical social worker, Tetsugan has also trained in the practices of Morita therapy and Naikan (also known as Japanese Psychology) at the ToDo Institute in Vermont.
 Her other interests in this vein include contemplative counseling, motivational interviewing, narrative therapy, the Enneagram, and other collaborative/post-modern/spiritual approaches to self-awareness, engaged living, growth and transformation.